openstack/requirements/README.rst

 - Is the library license compatible?

-  The library should be licensed as described in `Licensing requirements`_.
+  The library should be licensed as described in `Licensing requirements`_, and the license should be described in a comment on the same line as the added dependency.
+If you have doubts over licensing compatibility, like for example when adding a GPL test dependency, you can seek advice from Robert Collins (lifeless), Monty Taylor (mordred) or Jim Blair (jeblair).

 - Is the library already packaged in the distros we target (Ubuntu latest / Fedora latest)?